National Climate Assessment: Fifth National Climate Assessment (NCA5) 2023

-Response (Adaptation, Mitigation)
+NCA5 was published on November 14, 2023.

+Sixth National Climate Assessment (NCA6) 2028

+All authors, scientists, and contributors working on the NCA6 scheduled for release in 2028 were fired by the second Trump administration on April 28, 2025.
+The administration earlier canceled a contract with ICF International that provided technical consulting for the work.
+On July 29, 2025, the Energy Department released a report promoting climate change denial and misinformation written by prominent climate deniers who were given government jobs.
+Scientists widely criticized the report for an abundance of errors and denial of the scientific consensus on climate change.

 Global Change Information System

 The U.S. Global Change Research Program (USGCRP) has established the Global Change Information System (GCIS) to better coordinate and integrate the use of federal information products on changes in the global environment and the implications of those changes for society.
 The GCIS is an open-source, web-based resource for traceable, sound global change data, information, and products.
 Designed for use by scientists, decision makers, and the public, the GCIS provides coordinated links to a select group of information products produced, maintained, and disseminated by government agencies and organizations.
 As well as guiding users to global change research products selected by the 13 member agencies, the GCIS serves as a key access point to assessments, reports, and tools produced by the USGCRP.
 The GCIS is managed, integrated, and curated by USGCRP.